Winterswijkse berg FKT and Easter challenge

 This has been the most boring epic thing I have ever done.
 But I did it, and I guess that is the point.

 This ‘route’ is exactly the sort of thing that makes sense in a round-about senseless way.
-Most of us are trapped in our houses, searching for meaning in the mundane and every day, looking for ways to pass the time.
+Covid19 has most of us are trapped in our houses, searching for meaning in the mundane and every day, looking for ways to pass the time.

-That is what this is all about.
-It is about passing time, trudging along and learning on the way that you are capable of surviving the most epic but also the dullest moments in life.
+That is what this is all about: Passing time, trudging along and learning on the way that you are capable of surviving the most epic but also the dullest moments in life.

 For more background on FKT’s, check out my post “Zurich to Zug” .